Doctor of Physical Therapy/PhD Engineering Dual Degree

 The DPT/PhD program is based on a dual mentorship model where students receive advice from both an investigator focused on quantitative research and an investigator with experience in more clinically applied research.

 Select faculty from Northwestern University carrying out research on movement and rehabilitation sciences participate in the program as mentors.
-Faculty are based in several departments, including the Feinberg School of Medicine departments of Physical Therapy & Human Movement Sciences, Physical Medicine & Rehabilitation and Physiology and the McCormick School of Engineering departments of Biomedical Engineering, Mechanical Engineering and Electrical and Computer Engineering.
+Faculty are based in several departments, including the Feinberg School of Medicine departments of Physical Therapy & Human Movement Sciences, Physical Medicine & Rehabilitation and Neuroscience and the McCormick School of Engineering departments of Biomedical Engineering and Mechanical Engineering.

 Three laboratory rotations starting in the winter quarter and required engineering graduate coursework.
 The rotations and coursework will be selected with the help of an appointed preceptor and graduate committee.